MeloScav/Jeu-Tic-tac-toe-/README.md

 # Tic-tac-toe

-Jeu OXO réalisé en ....
+Here is the game Tic-tac-toe made in canvas.

+## Author

+Scavezzoni Méloé